carpentries-incubator/statistics-r-public-health/setup.md

 ### Downloading the RStudio Project environment
 To ensure that you have the data and packages used in this workshop, you can use a dedicated RStudio Project environment.
 Please follow the following steps:
-1. Download the environment as a zipped folder [here](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fcarpentries-incubator%2Fstatistics-r-public-health%2Ftree%2Fgh-pages%2Fworkshop-project).
+1. Create a folder on your computer for the workshop, e.g. `public-health-stats` in your documents folder.
-2. Create a folder on your computer for the workshop, e.g. `public-health-stats` in your documents folder.
+2. Download the environment as a zipped folder by **left** clicking [here](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fcarpentries-incubator%2Fstatistics-r-public-health%2Ftree%2Fgh-pages%2Fworkshop-project).
 3. Unzip the downloaded folder into the `public-health-stats` folder.

 ### Setting up the packages used in the workshop